Differential graded categories and Deligne conjecture: Segal monoids and Leinster monoids

 Recall that {\it a Segal monoid} in a symmetric monoidal category $\mathscr{M}$ is a simplicial object $A\colon \Delta^\opp\to\mathscr{M}$ such that the natural maps

-defined by the iterated extreme boundary maps, are {\it weak equivalences} (in an appropriate sense), here $\times$ denotes the monoidal product in $\mathscr{M}$.
+defined by the successive application of extreme face maps, are {\it weak equivalences} (in an appropriate sense), where $\times$ denotes the monoidal product in $\mathscr{M}$.

+If $M$ is a honest (strict) monoid in $M$, it can be considered as a Segal monoid, with $A_n=M^{\times n}$ (the nerve construction).

-This definition is well-applicable only when $\mathscr{M}$ is a cartesian-monoidal category, that is, when $\mathscr{M}$ admits the cartesian products, and the moinal and the cartesian products coincide.
-(For example, the monoidal category $\mathscr{V}ect(k)$ of vector spaces over a field $k$, with $\otimes_k$ as the monoidal product, is {\it not} cartesian-monoidal.
+This definition makes sense only when $\mathscr{M}$ is a cartesian-monoidal category, that is, when the moinal product is the cartesian product.
+(For example, the monoidal category $\mathscr{V}ect(\k)$ of vector spaces over a field $\k$, with $\otimes_k$ as the monoidal product, is {\it not} cartesian-monoidal.
 Indeed, the cartesian product of two vector spaces $V,W$ is their direct sum $V\oplus W$, not the tensor product $V\otimes_k W$).

-The reason of the uselessness of this concept for non-cartesian-monoidal categories $\mathscr{M}$ is that a honest monoid $A$ does {\it not} define a Segal monoid, so one can not consider the Segal monoids as a weakening of the honest monoids in non-cartesian case.
-We firstly recall how a honest monoid defines a Segal monoid in the case when $\mathscr{M}$ is cartesian-monoidal.

-When $A$ is a honest monoid in a cartesian-monoidal $\mathscr{M}$, set To define a functor one needs to define the boundary and the degeneracy maps actions on $\{A_n\}$.
-There is easy to define the degeneracy maps: one substitute iteratively the {\it unit object $e$} in $A$ to the corresponding places, we do not use that $\mathscr{M}$ is cartesian-monoidal here.
-We, however, use it to define the boundary maps.
-Consider what happens for boundary maps $A_2\to A_1$.
+The matter is that, when $\mathscr{M}$ is not cartesian-monoidal, and $M$ is a honest monoid in $\mathscr{M}$, the nerve $N(M)$ is not, in general, a simplicial set.
+To make it clear, let us recall the simplicial structure on the nerve of a monoid in the category of sets (or in any other cartesian monoidal category).